Hube2/acf-options-page-adder/readme.txt

 == Changelog ==

+= 3.8.9 =
+* Fixed bug in setting parent options page
+* Corrected display of were fields will be saved
+* Corrected all translation calls to not use variable for text domain
+* Corrected bug in get_option_page_id() for redirected parent pages
+* Minor text changes

 = 3.8.8 =
 * Increased init priority to prevent interferance with some poorly written plugins that alter queries without proper checking to make sure the query is for the correct post type.